gminnocenti/pl-ucb-star-assessments/README.md

 for basic PrairieLearn mechanics etc.

 Here's where to put your stuff.
-In the examples below, substitute a name/moniker for your course in place of "CS999".
+In the examples below, substitute a name/moniker for your course in place of `PROJECT`.

 **Remember:** it's fine to copy boilerplate files from other directories, but **every PL item has a unique UID (uuid)** and you have to change those.
 You can generate UUIDs with the shell command `uuidgen`.

+## Develop on a branch

+To avoid lots of merge collisions, it's best to do all of the below on a branch and use that branch for local testing.
+When ready, open a pull request to merge your branch to `master` and we will do the merge.
+Note that the PR should **only** result in changes to `questions/PROJECT/`, `courseInstances/PROJECT/`, and possibly adding a new directory under `elements/`.
+PRs that make other changes besides those will be rejected unless accompanied by an explanation.

-## Create and git add the directory `courseInstances/CS999`
+## Create and git add the directory `courseInstances/PROJECT`

-In it you'll need a minimal `infoCourseInstance.json`, which you can base on an existing one.
+In it you'll need a minimal `infoCourseInstance.json`, which you can base on an existing one, but don't forget to change the uuid's.

-## Create and add `questions/CS999/`
+## Create and add `questions/PROJECT/`

 This is where your example question(s) will go.